DeveloperDunne/Little-Rascal-Recipes/README.md

 ### Register Page
 ![Register](./README_Images/site_images/signup.webp)

-This page is a form where they user can sign up to reap the benefits of being a logged in user.
+This page is a form where the user can sign up to reap the benefits of being a logged in user.

 ### Sign In Page
 ![Sign in](./README_Images/site_images/signin.webp)

-This page is where the user can sign in so that tehy can make comments and have access to the share page.
+This page is where the user can sign in so that they can make comments and have access to the share page.

 ### Sign Out Page
 ![Sign Out](./README_Images/site_images/signout.webp)

 This is the sign out page where users can log out.
-They will be asked to confirm befoer sign out is complete.
+They will be asked to confirm before the sign out is complete.

 ### Sign Out Confirmation
 ![Sign out confirmation](./README_Images/site_images/sigout-confirmed.webp)